Black Dynamite: Sequel

 Director Sanders said that he and White had ideas for a sequel if the film did well.
 White hinted that a sequel was being written during an interview on G4's Attack of the Show, and stated in an April 2012 interview that he hoped filming would begin at the end of that year.
 Black Dynamite 2 was slated for production in 2021 from Jaigantic Studios, with White writing and directing.

+Spiritual sequel

+In July 2023, the trailer for Outlaw Johnny Black was released, a spiritual sequel to Black Dynamite that once again stars Michael Jai White.
+Reception for the film was mixed.